ursgraf/runtime-library/README.md

 deep runtime library
 ====================

-The __deep runtime library__ comprises a simplified Java library, a simple non preemptive tasking system and board support packages for a few PPC based SOMs.
+The __deep runtime library__ comprises a simplified Java library, a simple non preemptive tasking system and board support packages for a few PPC and ARM based SOMs.

 Documentation